-A diagnosis of breast cancer can be an extraordinarily traumatic event for a woman.
+A diagnosis of breast cancer can be an extraordinarily traumatic event.
 For many of these women, treatment with breast conservation surgery may be an option.
 For others, however, treatment with mastectomy may be the recommendation.
-For those who undergo mastectomy, breast reconstruction surgery can help them avoid the devastating psychological impact mastectomy can have on one’s self-image and self-confidence.
+Breast reconstruction surgery can help avoid the devastating psychological impact mastectomy can have on one’s self-image and self-confidence.

 Procedures for breast reconstruction available today can be done at the same time as the mastectomy, or after waiting a few months to several years.
 There are, in general, three reconstructive options, each with its own advantages and disadvantages: